twbs/savage/README.md

   * Travis CI should be set up for this repo
   * Savage needs to be a Collaborator on this repo, so that it can push branches to it and also delete branches from it

-Java 7+, [Git](http://git-scm.com/), and a Unix-like OS are required to run Savage.
+Java 7+, [Git](http://git-scm.com/), OpenSSH, and a Unix-like OS are required to run Savage.
 For instructions on building Savage yourself, see [the Contributing docs](https://github.com/twbs/savage/blob/master/CONTRIBUTING.md).

 Savage accepts exactly one optional command-line argument, which is the port number to run its HTTP server on, e.g. `8080`.
 If you don't provide this argument, the default port specified in `application.conf` will be used.
 Once you've built the JAR, run e.g. `java -jar savage-assembly-1.0.jar 8080` (replace `8080` with whatever port number you want).
 Note that running on ports <= 1024 requires root privileges (not recommended) or using port mapping.